 because they are children of whoredom.

-The names here mean ‘my people’ and ‘pitied’; they echo the names given to his children before their names in Hosea 1, except missing the prefix ‘lo-’ (‘not-’), which indicated that his children, and Yahweh’s “children”, were ‘not my people’ and ‘not pitied’.
-The Septuagint makes it clearer that the prophetic warning is actually being given to Israel as a covenantal partner.
+The names here mean ‘my people’ and ‘pitied’; they echo the names given to his children in Hosea 1, except missing the prefix ‘lo-’ (‘not-’), which indicated that his children, and Yahweh’s “children”, were at that time ‘not my people’ and ‘not pitied’.

 22 And if you say in your heart,